 Defendant did not commit crime of possession with intent to distribute marijuana by possessing less than two ounces of marijuana.
-Conviction reversed because D.C. law now permits possession of less than 2 oz. of cannabis regardless of intent, as long as the possessor did not make it "available" for sale.
+Conviction reversed because D.C. law now permits possession of less than 2 oz. of cannabis regardless of intent, if the possessor did not make it "available" for sale.